neil-the-nice-dev/Cryptocurrency-Historical-Data-Fetcher/README.md

-# Cryptocurrency Historical Data Fetcher
+# Cryptocurrency Historical Data Fetcher (maintenance !!! )

 This repository contains a Python script that allows users to fetch historical OHLCV (Open, High, Low, Close, Volume) data for cryptocurrencies from Binance, both for the **Spot** and **Futures** markets.
 The user can choose the market type, trading pair, and timeframe through input prompts.